 Ways to supercharge the way you use Slack

 Slack has multiple integrations and functionalities to ensure that your employees have everything they need to be productive, interact with each other, and share and access information quickly.
-Slack makes it easier for managers to manage their daily tasks, onboard new hires, track work productivity and keep a track on attendance and leaves.
+Slack makes it easier for managers to manage their daily tasks, onboard new hires, track work productivity and keep track of attendance and leaves.

 Here are seven hacks to ensure you are making the most of Slack’s features: